Stoichiometry

 Because of the well known relationship of moles to atomic weights, the ratios that are arrived at by stoichiometry can be used to determine quantities by weight in a reaction described by a balanced equation.
 This is called composition stoichiometry.

-Gas stoichiometry deals with reactions involving gases, where the gases are at a known temperature, pressure, and volume and can be assumed to be ideal gases.
+Gas stoichiometry deals with reactions solely involving gases, where the gases are at a known temperature, pressure, and volume and can be assumed to be ideal gases.
 For gases, the volume ratio is ideally the same by the ideal gas law, but the mass ratio of a single reaction has to be calculated from the molecular masses of the reactants and products.
-In practice, due to the existence of isotopes, molar masses are used instead when calculating the mass ratio.
+In practice, because of the existence of isotopes, molar masses are used instead in calculating the mass ratio.